bensadeh/tailspin/README.md

 style = { fg = "color", bg = "color", italic = false, bold = false, underline = false }
 ```

-To edit the different highlight groups, include them in your `config.toml` file.
+To edit the different highlight groups, include them in your `theme.toml` file.
 For example, to edit the `date`
-highlight group, add the following to your `config.toml`:
+highlight group, add the following to your `theme.toml`:

 ```toml
 [date]